brandonkramer/wp-vite-starter/README.md

 - Esbuild for minification which is turned off with the `-dev` commands
 - Esbuild sourcemaps are added when using the `-dev` commands
 - Esbuild is configured to make ReactJS code work inside `.js` files instead of `.jsx`
-- CSS entries are automatically made without importing them into JS files which is fitting for WordPress projects.
+- CSS entries are automatically made, bundled and compiled without importing them into JS files which is fitting for WordPress projects.
   - (this can be turned off by adding `cssEntries: false` to the core config)
-- Custom ViteJS plugin that updates/refreshes the dev server (HMR) when a change is made inside PHP files
+- Includes a custom ViteJS plugin that updates/refreshes the dev server (HMR) when a change is made inside PHP files
-- Custom RollupJS plugin that encapsulates JS bundles to prevent mix-up of global variables after minification
+- Includes a custom RollupJS plugin that encapsulates JS bundles to prevent mix-up of global variables after minification
-- Custom RollupJS plugin that collects images, SVG and font files from folders and emits them to make them transformable by plugins
+- Includes a custom RollupJS plugin that collects images, SVG and font files from folders and emits them to make them transformable by plugins
 - [Vite Plugin Image Optimizer](https://github.com/FatehAK/vite-plugin-image-optimizer) that optimizes images and SVG files that we emit

 ### PostCSS config